helviojunior/helviojunior.github.io/_posts/2021-08-15-shellcoding-finding-the-address-of-the-function-dynamically-analysis-of-the block_api-library.md

 *   **32 bits:** [https://github.com/rapid7/metasploit-framework/blob/master/external/source/shellcode/windows/x86/src/block/block_api.asm](https://github.com/rapid7/metasploit-framework/blob/master/external/source/shellcode/windows/x86/src/block/block_api.asm)
 *   **64 bits:** [https://github.com/rapid7/metasploit-framework/blob/master/external/source/shellcode/windows/x64/src/block/block_api.asm](https://github.com/rapid7/metasploit-framework/blob/master/external/source/shellcode/windows/x64/src/block/block_api.asm)

+> By the way, I made some optimizations to ensure that the 64-bit version of the ASM code doesn't contain null bytes, and as a bonus, there was a reduction in size.
+Due to internal reasons, and as explained in the Pull Request comments, it wasn't merged, but for those interested, here is the reference: [Pull Request #17934](https://github.com/rapid7/metasploit-framework/pull/17934).
+{: .prompt-warning }

-We also have a mini-training available on our YouTube channel about 64-bit Shellcoding: [https://www.youtube.com/watch?v=ySKEF8MHcZA](https://www.youtube.com/watch?v=ySKEF8MHcZA), using this library.
+We also have a mini-training available on our YouTube channel about 64-bit Shellcoding (In Brazilian Language): [https://www.youtube.com/watch?v=ySKEF8MHcZA](https://www.youtube.com/watch?v=ySKEF8MHcZA), using this library.

 In this article, we will step-by-step dissect what this library does, which structures, tables, and application data it analyzes to precisely identify the exact address of a function within Windows.
 Therefore, this article will focus solely on the Windows operating system.